 As an apprentice, you do not pay for the cost of your programme – this is covered by the Government, and, in some cases, your employer makes a contribution too.
 Information about funding and finance can be found on each apprenticeship standard.

 Possible fee changes

 International students can read detailed information about fees and funding opportunities in the International section of our website.
-There, you can also read about checking if you are considered a home, EU or international student for fee-paying purposes.
+There, you can also read about checking if you are considered a home or international student for fee-paying purposes.

 Below are further details on a range of relevant research councils, educational trusts, charities and employer sponsorship.